Praying for Crisis Situations and Injustice

 When crisis hits we all want to do something.
 We want to help.
 We want to pray.

-However, when faced with danger and devastation it’s hard to know how to pray beyond the instinctive “Help Lord!”
-So here are a few suggestions for turning empathy into intercession…
+When faced with danger and devastation, it’s hard to know how to pray beyond the instinctive, “Help, Lord!”

-- Pray for the circumstances: what are the problems that only God can fix?
-The weather?
-Supernatural protection?
+Pray for the Circumstances: what are the problems that only God can fix?
 Ask God to intervene.

-- Pray for those in power: who are the decision makers that can impact the crisis, both the leaders in that country and those who can help?
+Pray for those in Power: Who are the decision makers that can impact the crisis, both the leaders in that country and those who can help?
 Pray for mercy, compassion and wisdom as they deal with the crisis.
-If you don’t know much about the nation affected why not learn more through the amazing Operation World resource.

-- Motivate others: If you are organizing corporate prayer, find ways of making the story personal.
+Motivate Others: If you are organising corporate prayer, find ways of making the story personal.
 Find individual stories (with pictures, if possible).
 Find connections you or your group may have with the situation.
 Help to soften people’s hearts by making the crisis personal enough to understand.

 How to pray for justice